What do you want to learn?

 Distributed inventory and 2-day shipping

 Unlike Amazon, ShipBob lets each merchant decide how to distribute their inventory rather than deciding for them.
 We also provide free analytics and reporting tools to show you which of our fulfilment centre(s) would save you the most money based on historical order data.

 Like Amazon Multi-Channel Fulfilment, we offer a 2-Day Express Shipping Program that leverages ground shipping services along with UPS 2-day air, you can now offer 2-day shipping at prices lower than expedited shipping to all postcodes in the continental US.
 This has helped our merchants reduce cart abandonment by 18% and increase their average order value by 97%.

 ShipBob’s 2-Day Express Shipping increased our AOV by 97% — from $75 to $148.
 And we were able to scale our business from $300,000 in sales per year to over $1.1M.

 Ryan Casas, COO of iloveplum

-Your branding, front and center
+Your branding, front and centre

 From custom branded boxes to free plain packaging, ShipBob works with you to provide the unboxing experience you want.
-Unlike Amazon Multi-Channel Fulfillment, our logo will never be all over your packages.
+Unlike Amazon Multi-Channel Fulfilment, our logo will never be all over your packages.
 You can use custom inserts and marketing materials in orders, and we work with you to accommodate your brand.